CallOfCreator/NewMod/README.md

          - If the target fails the mission, the Special Agent loses a point toward their win condition.
       - **📹 Surveillance Option:** The Special Agent can monitor the target through a camera if enabled.
       - **🏆 Win Condition:** Successful mission completions contribute to the Special Agent’s victory.

+### **7. Visionary Role**
+- **📸 Description:** A unique Crewmate role with the ability to take in-game screenshots to capture key moments like kills, venting, or suspicious activities.
+- **🖱️ How It Works:**
+  - The Visionary can take multiple screenshots, but the limit depends on game settings.
+  - If multiple screenshots are taken, the Visionary can open the in-game chat to see available screenshots (e.g., `/1`, `/2`) and select which one to display during a meeting.
+- **🧩 Strategy:** Use screenshots to catch impostors or prove innocence.

 ---